 “When I was younger, it was fun making videos and wearing lots of lipstick and fabulous clothes and travelling the world.
 But it’s no surprise I got out when I did because it wasn’t challenging enough.
 It had become repetitive and rather boring.”

-In 2000, Wilde became a designer on ITV’s Better Gardens before filming two seasons of BBC’s Garden Invaders, and she has authored two books, Gardening with Children and First-Time Gardener.
+In 2000, Wilde became a designer on ITV’s Better Gardens before filming two seasons of BBC’s Garden Invaders, and she has written two books, Gardening with Children and First-Time Gardener.
 Her other achievements include an award-winning Alice’s Adventures in Wonderland-themed garden she created with fellow horticulturist David Fountain, her involvement in setting a world record for the largest tree transplantation, and a stint as a weekly gardening columnist for The Guardian.

 Loading